ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain showers.
+         <h3>This Afternoon</h3>A chance of rain showers.
 Mostly cloudy.
 High near 73, with temperatures falling to around 71 in the afternoon.
 North wind
-         around 10 mph.
+         7 to 10 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">